 NJ students sharing bestiality video, prosecutor warns

-FLEMINGTON — Something else for you to worry about: a video showing bestiality being shared among New JErsey students.
+FLEMINGTON — Something else for you to worry about: a video showing bestiality being shared among New Jersey students.

-A letter from Hunterdon County Prosecutor Anthony Kearns sent to parents said that a video has been widely distributed within the county and across in the state.
-He wasn't specific in the letter about the video's contents, where the video is believed to have originated, or if it's also being spread elsewhere.
+A letter from Hunterdon County Prosecutor Anthony Kearns sent to parents said a video has been widely distributed within the county and across in the state.
+He wasn't specific in the letter about the video's contents.

+Kearns told New Jersey 101.5 law enforcement officials don’t know where the video originated.
+He said while he has not discussed the distribution of the video with other prosecutors, he's been told the video is also being passed around by students in other locations as well.

+“There were rumors that it was involving a student from a certain high school and we wanted to alleviate that rumor to say that we do not believe it’s anyone from Hunterdon County," Kearns said.

 Such a video would be considered child pornography if it includes a minor.
 In that case, someone found in possession of such a video could face a 5-10 year prison term.